aerosol/anxibits-hugo/content/post/2018-03-27-a-week-with-linux.md

 I went to a PC shop.
 They were insanely helpful with recommending me peripherals I had no true interest in (case, cooling etc.).
-I told the consultant I'm not really into flashy LED stuff, but I don't mind either; what I really need is to make sure everything fits together, just works(TM) and **gives me plenty of space for future upgrades**.
+I told the consultant I'm not really into flashy LED stuff, but I don't mind either.
+What I really need is to make sure everything fits together, just works(TM) and **gives me plenty of space for future upgrades**.

 To give you the idea - the assembly service was 80 PLN